alicolville/Weight-Tracker/readme.txt

 * Improvement: [weight-tracker] - new argument "hide-chart-overview" to hide chart on the Overview tab.
 * Improvement: [weight-tracker] - new argument "show-chart-history" to show a chart on the History tab.
 * Improvement: Added a new button to "Show all entries" on the User summary page.
 Please bare in mind, this option maybe slow performing on large data sets.
 * Improvement: Admin: User profile: Added "Start" and "Latest" dates.
+Also the number of days between them is also displayed.

 = 8.3 =